 The site also explores the history of the salt cod trade in the harbour, Lighthouse keepers, and local shipwrecks.
 One can see first hand unique artefacts which were taken from a shipwreck (possibly the Speedwell) directly off Admiral's beach.

 The Fort Point Military Site is open from mid-May to mid-October from 9:30 am - 4:30 pm pm daily.
-The price of admission, $5.00 per person, children 6 years and younger are admitted free of charge.
+The price of admission, $5.00 per person, children 12 years and younger are admitted free of charge.
+Only cash accepted at this site.